AlpenmeisterCustoms/AlpenmeisterM-v1/README.md

 ## Case Files

-The repository contains five STLs in the `stls_to_print` folder which you'll need to print to make the Meisterbox S:
+The repository contains five STLs in the `stls_to_print` folder which you'll need to print to make the Meisterbox M:

 * 1x `.stl`: the bottom of the shell
 * 1x `.stl`: the mid layer of the shell